NuttaneeKnight/ServiceNow/restIntegration.md

 - You can generate that within the ServiceNow platform
 - PUT(modify) / PATCH(update)
 - It will generate the JSON underneath it.

+# Authentication
+- You have t have a user created first to pass the data to your desired instance